nameless695/JokerCord/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/jokerware)

+# UPDATE IN PROGRESS
+The bot is being updated and rewritten.
+Please add any suggestions in issues.
+Old suggestions will be considered too.
+Current objectives:
+Items marked with ~~this line~~ have already been completed.
+Items marked with *italic* are being discussed.
+1. Simplify setup of the bot
+2. Add the option to spam on multiple channels
+3. *Discard pokemons by IV*
+4. Make a video tutorial for Windows and Linux

 # NEW: MacOS Tutorial video and PoC (Can be followed on other Operating Systems, but with some differences)

 This video covers the bot setup, not the Python installation.